thomaswilburn/csvm/readme.rst

-gt          A B C    If A is greater than B, jumps to C call        A        Pushes the next instruction address onto the return stack and jumps to A return               Pop the most recent address from return stack and jump to it unpack      A B      Take the textual address at A and unpack it into five values at B (sheet, column number, row number, width, height) pack        A B      Take five cell values from A and turn them into a =1!R2C3:R4C5 address at B pointer     A B      Take two cell values from A and turn them into a =R1C2 address at B define      A B      Define a named range "A" for the VM with the location or value of B concat      A B      Set B = the combined textual values of A sleep                Pause execution until the next display tick (usually 60Hz)
+gt          A B C    If A is greater than B, jumps to C call        A        Pushes the next instruction address onto the return stack and jumps to A return               Pop the most recent address from return stack and jump to it pointer     A B      Take the textual address at A and unpack it into five values at B (sheet, column number, row number, width, height) address     A B      Take five cell values from A and turn them into a &sheet!R1C1:R1C1 address at B local       A B      Take two cell values from A and turn them into a &R1C2 address at B define      A B      Define a named range "A" for the VM with the location or value of B concat      A B      Set B = the combined textual values of A sleep                Pause execution until the next display tick (usually 60Hz)